JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8025 days**.

-And here is a just a random fact -  **Women take three times longer than men when using the toilet**.
+And here is a just a random fact -  **Nutmeg is extremely poisonous if injected intravenously**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)